The Walden House offers views and endless outdoor recreation

 March 19, 2019

-Expansive views of the Gore and New York Mountain ranges and miles of trails that can be used during all seasons await those who call 705 Whiskey Ridge home.
-This seven-bedroom, nine-bathroom contemporary residence up West Lake Creek near Edwards sits on approximately 70 acres of terrain surrounded by National Forest land.
+Expansive views of New York Mountain and miles of trails that can be used during all seasons await those who call 705 Whiskey Ridge home.
+This seven-bedroom, nine-bathroom modern residence up West Lake Creek near Edwards sits on approximately 70 acres of terrain surrounded by national forest land.

+"This home really caters to the type of family that leads an active lifestyle," said Tye Stockton with The Stockton Group of LIV Sotheby's International Realty.

-705 Whiskey Ridge was named the Walden House, a reference to the novel by Henry David Thoreau.
-"Walden" is what inspired the design and lifestyle of this home.
-In the book, Thoreau writes about his experiences of personal growth and spiritual recovery while living in a cabin near Walden Pond.
-At 10,515 square-feet, the Walden House is by no means a cabin, but the idea to have the surroundings be inspirational and have the home provide a sense of comfort follows this theme.
+705 Whiskey Ridge was named the Walden House, a reference to the novel "Walden" by Henry David Thoreau.
+Of course, the size of this home does not qualify as a cabin, but the theme of the book is what inspired the design and lifestyle of this home.

+The Walden House was designed by renowned architect Annabelle Selldorf and is a modern work of art recognized worldwide.
+The home utilized indigenous materials like beetle-kill pine on the exterior.
+Other elements include copper shingle siding and hand-stacked Anasazi slivers.
+The materials were purposefully used to create harmony with the surrounding environment.

 "After a busy day of outdoor activity, your guests can retreat to the guest bedrooms at the ends of the house, which gives them more privacy.
 Then, the family is in this really cool stack of bedrooms where everybody gets great views.
 The floor plan is repeated three times until you get to the master on the top.
 It's like nothing I have ever seen," Stockton said.